cham11ng/sagarchamling.com/content/blogs/notes/hackthebox-free-tier-0/index.md

 ![Man in the middle attack FTP](img/ftp-mitm.png)

 > Note: FTP users may authenticate themselves with a clear-text sign-in protocol, generally in the form of a username and password.
-However, they can connect anonymously if the server is configured to allow it.
-A typical misconfiguration for running FTP services allows an anonymous account to access the service like any other authenticated user.
-The `anonymous` username can be input when the prompt appears, followed by any password whatsoever since the service will disregard the password for this specific account.
+A typical misconfiguration for running FTP services allows the `anonymous` username, followed by any password whatsoever since the service will disregard the password for this specific account.

 ```bash
 $ ftp {target-ip-addr}